narranoid/Explorer.exe-Redirect-for-Wine/README.md

+> [!WARNING]
+> As converting a bat file to an exe seems a bit unsafe (Windows Defender lieks to flag programs that do it) I am working on a solution in C instead.
+Consider not using this until then (release .exe has been removed)

 # Explorer.exe Redirect for Wine

 **Tired of your Wine apps opening the winefile explorer instead of your system's default file manager?**